metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 A translated work should have:<br>

 - a relationship added to the original work it is a translation of
-- a relationship to the author that wrote the original (see [provided story](./author#current-author-linking-relationships-are) relationship)
+- a relationship to the author that wrote the original (see [translations](./author#current-author-linking-relationships-are) )
 - and a translator relationship to its translator.

 Examples: